Comparison Guides

 Assess unlock frequency

-If you unlock your phone frequently, lock screen offers more repetition per day.
+If you unlock your phone frequently, lock screen usually gives you more natural verse repetition per day.

 Step 2